24-Rajesh/Capstone-Project-on-Credit-Card-Fraud-Detection-using-Machine-Learning/README.md

 Main challenges involved in credit card fraud detection are:

 -Enormous Data is processed every day and the model build must be fast enough to respond to the scam in time.
--mbalanced Data i.e most of the transactions (99.8%) are not fraudulent which makes it really hard for detecting the fraudulent ones
+-imbalanced Data i.e most of the transactions (99.8%) are not fraudulent which makes it really hard for detecting the fraudulent ones
 -Data availability as the data is mostly private.
 -Misclassified Data can be another major issue, as not every fraudulent transaction is caught and reported.
 -Adaptive techniques used against the model by the scammers.